mgeier/python-audio/README.md

 * [![Launch Binder][badge]][binder] for the ultimate interactive online experience

+Please note that the `master` branch contains "executed" notebooks, i.e. the outputs from code cells (e.g. plots) are stored within the notebooks.
+The `dev` branch contains the same notebooks, just without those outputs.
+If you want to make a pull request, please create a new branch based on the `dev` branch and strip all outputs from the notebooks before committing.

 The authors waive copyright and related rights in the work through the [CC0 1.0 Universal public domain dedication][CC0].